 Develop a School Travel Plan (STP).
-Want to learn more about the school travel planning process?
+School travel plans help to identify barriers to walking, biking, and rolling in the community.
 Check out our guides and the travel plans we’ve supported in Manitoba.

 Get ideas from our Active and Safe Routes to School Handbook and Resource Guide.
 Our comprehensive manual for developing programs that get more students walking and wheeling to school.
 Not just for school divisions, this will be useful for parents, police departments, neighbourhood associations, and anyone else looking to promote activity and healthy habits in kids.

 Participate in an Active Travel Event.
 We coordinate events throughout the year that make it fun for kids to try walking or wheeling to school.